Pandinus imperator toxin: Chemistry

 It contains an α-helix and a β-sheet; it is stabilized by four cysteine-pairings that are crosslinked by four short disulfide bridges.
 The four disulfide bridges are characteristic for the α-KTX6 subfamily, while most other scorpion toxins contain only three disulfide bridges.
 The cysteines of Pi4 are paired in the following order: 6C–27C; 12C–32C; 16C–34C; 22C–37C.

 Most disulfide bridges show a left-handed conformation, although in the disulfide bridge between 22C–37C some variation is found.
 Only the disulfide bridge between 6C–27C shows a right-handed conformation.

-Target & Mode of action
+Target and mode of action

 Pi4 blocks different potassium channels, for instance, the Shaker B, Kv1.2, and SK potassium channels.

 Shaker B channel

 Pi4 binds to Shaker B potassium channels, the Drosophila homologue of the voltage-gated potassium channel Kv1.1.
 Pi4 reversibly blocks this channel with an IC50 of 3.0 ± 2.2 nM.

 A Pi4 peptide, synthesized with a different C-terminus than the natural Pi4 (COO- instead of COH2N), shows the same binding characteristics as natural Pi4.
 This suggests that the C-terminus of the peptide Pi4 is not involved in the binding of Pi4 to the Shaker B channel.

 The residues 26K, 28I, 29N, 33K, and 35Y might be important for Pi4's interaction with Shaker B channels, especially 26K and 35Y, which form a conserved dyad of a lysine and aromatic cluster in other potassium channel toxins.
 It has been suggested that the positive charge of the lysine mimicks a potassium ion and enters the pore of the potassium channel, hence occluding the pore opening and inhibiting the ion flux.